BOND Five Star USA

 You know exactly who’s going to be here before you arrive and you will have a number of guaranteed, pre-scheduled 1-to-1 meetings with the ‘buyers’ of your choice.
 And that’s just the start.

-You are all together for 3 days and nights at a luxury resort, so there’s time and space to meet everybody and it’s this abundance of natural networking that opens up a world of possibilities.
-Because there’s a real community feel here and everyone’s more relaxed and open and any number of conversations can light up the luxury hotel project trail right in front of you – you’ll see!
+You are all together for three days and nights at a luxury resort, away from all the usual distractions and this is the game changer.
+Because everyone’s more relaxed, open and helpful so any conversation can open up the luxury hotel project trail right in front of you.

-We will deliver North America’s true luxury hotel project influencers with time and space to get to know each other properly.
+We will deliver America’s true luxury hotel project influencers with time and space to get to know each other way beyond the sales pitch.

 Save your place